2024 Gathering & Annual Sessions

 Things to Bring

-- Toys for toddlers, children’s supplies (throw pillows, toys to share, soccer balls, etc.), puzzles and games for all ages.
+- Toys for toddlers, children’s supplies (throw pillows, toys to share, soccer balls, etc.), and games for all ages.

 - Documents-In-Advance (DIAs) for Annual Sessions.
 See Business Page>

 - If you’re staying in the Dorms: bring your own linens and towels.
 A comfy mattress topper would be a bonus.

 - All Youth under age 18 and/or in high school must have a parent, guardian, or adult sponsor in attendance at the Gathering during their entire stay.

 - Youth are expected to participate fully in the Youth Program.

 - When there are no scheduled Youth Program sessions, youth are to be supervised by parent, guardian or sponsor, or designated adult.